• Skip to content

 Prevention of hepatitis A

-Immunisation against hepatitis A is recommended for children over the age of 12 months if you’re travelling to places where there might be a high risk of coming into contact with hepatitis A. These places might include developing countries and also isolated communities in tropical Australia.
+Immunisation against hepatitis A is recommended if you’re over the age of 12 months and travelling to places where there might be a high risk of coming into contact with hepatitis A.

 It’s a good idea to discuss travel immunisation for hepatitis A with your GP at least 7-8 months before you travel.
 Your child should get 2 doses of vaccine, 6 months apart.
 If you’re travelling in less than 6 months, it’s recommended that you still see your GP so your child can get the first dose before you travel.
-You usually need to pay for a hepatitis A travel immunisation.
+You usually need to pay for the hepatitis A vaccine.

 Your GP can also give you advice about food and water safety while you’re travelling.